paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 ## Your First Ultralearning Project

-The last chapter aims to be a guide to a first ultralearning project.
+This chapter aims to be a guide to a first ultralearning project.

 ### Do Your Research